Orange County, Los Angeles County, Riverside County, San Bernardino County and San Diego County Special Needs Trust Attorney

 - Communicate with healthcare providers and others providing services to the beneficiary

-Speak with a Special Needs Trust Lawyer in Orange County Today
+Speak with a Special Needs Trust Lawyer in Orange County, Los Angeles County, Riverside County, San Bernardino County or San Diego County Today

 The Law Offices of Roshni T. Desai helps with estate planning for all types of situations, including creating special needs trusts that protect your loved ones.
-Call 714-694-1200 or contact us online to speak with a Santa Ana estate planning attorney.
+Call 714-694-1200 or contact us online to speak with a California estate planning attorney.